eva5covergence/eva5_convergence/Session6_Assignment/Readme.md

 L1 + L2 + GhostBatchNormalization: The loss curve is displayed in Purple.
 The curve shows that loss keeps decreasing but not at steady rate.
 There is a fluctuation in loss from Epoch 3 to Epoch 12.
 The learning rate is reduced after 12 epochs and we can see that loss still fluctuates and it is not stable.

-Validation Accuracy Graph for 5 expirements
+Validation Accuracy Graph for 5 experiments

  ![](Images/TestAccuracy.png)